fallen-icarus/cardano-swaps/GettingStarted.md

 ```

 ### Create the swap datum for any change being returned to the swap address
 Sometimes, specifying a decimal is not accurate enough for the DEX.
 Imagine a fraction like 54322819 / 1128891.
-A calculator may be forced to round the decimal version which will mean the price datum will defer from the one actually on-chain.
+A calculator may be forced to round the decimal version which will mean the price will defer from the one actually on-chain.
 For this reason, you can also create datums by directly saying what each utxo has.

 ``` Bash
 cardano-swaps create-datum \